OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 ExcludedEspaces
 :   Type: RecordList of [ExcludedEspaces](<#Structure_ExcludedEspaces>).
 Mandatory.
-    The script is not inserted in the Web Screens of these modules.
+    The script is not inserted in the Web Screens of these eSpaces.